Chapter Two: The Enlightened State

 The Enlightening Influence Effortlessly Benefits Everyone

-The second part of this chapter speaks about how the enlightening influence effortlessly benefits everyone, the emphasis here is “effortless.”
-Again it does it spontaneously and unceasingly, and this is summed up with nine examples for the various aspects of the enlightened state which exert this enlightening influence.
+The second part of this chapter speaks about how the enlightening influence effortlessly benefits everyone, and the emphasis here is “effortless.”
+Again, it does it spontaneously and unceasingly, and this is summed up with nine examples for the various aspects of the enlightened state which exert this enlightening influence.
 Here we have many, many verses in a very poetic presentation.

-• Then the essential nature of speech influences others effortlessly like the divine drum, the drum of the gods.
+- Then the essential nature of speech influences others effortlessly like the divine drum, the drum of the gods.

-• Then the essential nature of the mind influences others effortlessly like the monsoon clouds.
+- Then the essential nature of the mind influences others effortlessly like the monsoon clouds.

-• Then the enlightening influence of the body and speech of a Buddha effortlessly influences others like Brahma.
+- Then the enlightening influence of the body and speech of a Buddha effortlessly influences others like Brahma.

-• Then the enlightening influence of the mind influences others like the sun.
+- Then the enlightening influence of the mind influences others like the sun.

-• Then the enigmatic qualities (the secret or hidden qualities that we can’t understand) of the mind influence others effortlessly like a precious gem.
+- Then the enigmatic qualities (the secret or hidden qualities that we can’t understand) of the mind influence others effortlessly like a precious gem.

-• Then the enigmatic qualities of speech influence others like an echo.
+- Then the enigmatic qualities of speech influence others like an echo.

-• Then the eighth, the enigmatic qualities of the body influence others effortlessly like space.
+- Then the eighth, the enigmatic qualities of the body influence others effortlessly like space.

 What is noteworthy here, throughout the entire text, is that all these points (or most of these points, I should say) are presented with very graphic and poetic analogies.
 This is a particular teaching style of this text, and then commentaries explain why it is similar to the sun, or why it is similar to jewels, and so on.
 The text itself does that as well, but the commentaries go into more detail.
-So it is interesting how it teaches not only through words, but through images, which reflects in many ways how we have a Nirmanakaya, as an artist teaches through art and music, and one that teaches through words – the actual verbal teachings of the Buddha.
+It is interesting how it teaches not only through words, but through images, which reflects in many ways how we have a Nirmanakaya, as an artisan teaches through art and music, and one that teaches through words – the actual verbal teachings of the Buddha.

 What is meant by “Fastidious First”?

-When I made this translation I was in my phase of translating absolutely every single word, which Serkong Rinpoche encouraged me very strongly to do.
-Now I would put “Brahma” in parentheses.
-Actually I would probably use “Brahma” and put Fastidious First in parentheses, and not repeat that but just repeat “Brahma.”
+When I made this translation, I was in my phase of translating absolutely every single word, which Serkong Rinpoche encouraged me very strongly to do.
+Now, I would put “Brahma” in parentheses.
+Actually, I would probably use “Brahma” and put Fastidious First in parentheses, and not repeat that but just repeat “Brahma.”

 Chapter Five: The Benefits